josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/👑_the_female_sovereign_as_patriarchal_apex.md

 ---

-## 🩸 II.
-The Contradiction of Female Legitimacy
+## 🩸 The Contradiction of Female Legitimacy

 Hereditary monarchy creates a structural contradiction: